 When you need work completed, post a job in our marketplace.
 Then freelancers and agencies can find you and you can interview them.
 To post your job, go to Jobs > Post a Job.
 You’ll be asked a series of questions to make sure you include all the important details freelancers and agencies need.

 Key items to consider

 - The scope of work.
 Include as many details as possible for potential candidates to consider.
 Think in terms of a project, outline exactly what needs to be done and include the specific required outcomes.
 Will the freelancer or agency need to be skilled in any special technology or system?

 - The project’s deadline.
 When does the work need to be done?
 Is this a one-time project or an ongoing relationship?

 - Your budget.
 How much is this job worth to you?
-Do you prefer to pay per hour (hourly contracts) or a set amount for the whole job or per deliverable?
+Do you prefer to pay per hour or a set amount for the whole job or per deliverable?
 Check out other job postings on Upwork to see how others budget for similar projects.

 - How to pay.
 You must add and verify a billing method before you can hire a freelancer or agency.

 Check out this article that walks you through the seven-step process to get your job post published.

 Check out 5 Tips to Determine How Much You Should Pay.
 In general, the more experience a freelancer or agency needs to have or the more specialized their skillset, the more you should be expecting to pay for your project.
 If you pay by the hour the job post form will show you estimated rate ranges for different experience levels (based on jobs in your category) and doesn’t require you to have a set budget in mind.
 Paying a fixed price allows you to suggest a price for the specified work, but we can’t offer you any estimated budget ranges since the cost is based on the scope of your project.